Algorithms for weighted independent transversals and strong colouring: Strong Colouring

 Observe that if the function $f$ in the dual definition takes values in the range $f(M) \in \{0, 1 \}$, then $f$ is a strong colouring with respect to the vertex partition.
-The fractional version of the strong colouring conjecture mentioned in Section~\ref{intro} was shown by \cite{Aharoni2007} via Theorem~\ref{ABZ}: \begin{theorem}[\cite{Aharoni2007}] Every graph $G$ is fractionally strongly $2\Delta(G)$-colourable. \end{theorem}
+The fractional version of the strong colouring conjecture mentioned in Section~\ref{intro} was shown by \cite{Aharoni2007}: \begin{theorem}[\cite{Aharoni2007}] Every graph $G$ is fractionally strongly $2\Delta(G)$-colourable. \end{theorem}

-Theorem~\ref{main} can be viewed as an algorithmic counterpart to the primal definition of fractional strong colouring.
-On the other hand, a generic method of \cite{carr-vempala} can convert this into an algorithmic version of the dual definition.
+Theorem~\ref{ABZfrac}, in terms of the primal definition of fractional strong colouring, is simply a restatement of Theorem~\ref{th2ex}.
+Theorem~\ref{main} can be viewed as an algorithmic counterpart.
+There is also a generic method of \cite{carr-vempala} to convert this into an algorithmic version of the dual definition.
 We quote the following crisp formulation of \cite{anegg}: \begin{theorem}[\cite{anegg}] Suppose that $\mathfrak S$ is a collection of subsets of ground set $U$ with associated weights $g_u$ for each $u \in U$.
-Suppose that there is a polynomial-time algorithm which takes as input a weighting function $w: U \rightarrow \mathbb R_{\geq 0}$, and returns some $S \in \mathfrak S$ with $\sum_{u \in S} w(u) \geq \sum_{u \in U} w(u) g_u$.
+Suppose that there is a polynomial-time algorithm which takes as input a weight function $w: U \rightarrow \mathbb R_{\geq 0}$, and returns some $S \in \mathfrak S$ with $\sum_{u \in S} w(u) \geq \sum_{u \in U} w(u) g_u$.

 Then there is a polynomial-time algorithm to generate a subcollection $\mathfrak S_0 \subseteq \mathfrak S$ with $|\mathfrak S_0| \leq |U|$, with associated weights $\lambda: \mathfrak S_0 \rightarrow [0,1]$, such that $\sum_{S \in \mathfrak S_0} \lambda(S) = 1$ and for every $u \in U$, it holds that $\sum_{S \in \mathfrak S_0: u \in S} \lambda(S) \geq g_u$. \end{theorem}